Reference checking

 var i32 &mut y_ref= s.y; // Second child reference is created - to different field "y".

-Swap( t[0], t[1] ); // Simultaneously mutate different elements of the same tuple instance.
+Swap( t[0], t[1] ); // Mutate simultaneously different elements of the same tuple instance.

 }

-By-default it’s assumed that a reference result of a function is derived from all reference arguments.
-But there are functions which return references that are derived only from some of the arguments.
-There is a way to annotate a function in order to avoid creating unnecessary derived references for its result.
+By-default it’s assumed that a reference result of a function is derived from all its reference arguments.
+But there are functions which really return references that are derived only from some of the arguments.
+For such cases there is a way to annotate a function in a special way in order to avoid creating unnecessary derived references for its result.

 var [ [ char8, 2 ], 1 ] return_references_foo[ "0_" ];